HOW ARE THE APPLICATIONS PROCESSED?

 There is usually just one reviewer per application.
 We estimate that in this way we can choose more interesting projects than when the reviewers are many and they must resort to compromise.
 Peer reviewers of the Saari Residence applications generally vary from year to year.
 By changing reviewers, we want to maintain a plurality of views in the decisions.

-We do not publish the reviewers’ names, because we believe that anonymous reviewers make bolder funding suggestions.
+We do not publish the names of the evaluators, as we wish to allow and encourage the anonymous evaluators and peer reviewers to make bold funding suggestions.

 Decisions regarding awarded residencies are made by the Board of Kone Foundation in a meeting held in mid-June.

 A list of residency recipients is published on our website soon after the meeting.
 Residency recipients also receive a letter of notification in the mail and by e-mail.
 The names of residency recipients are published in the Foundation’s annual report.

 The Board of Kone Foundation does not state the reasons for individual funding decisions.
 Among the criteria used in the reviewing process, one can list the following: